 Segregating Friends, Influencers, and Acquaintances

-Contacting friends, influencers and acquaintances is essential but you should also contact each of these groups in a different manner.
-For example, it is perfectly okay to send mass emails to acquaintances but bloggers and influencers will expect personalized mail at the very least.
-Similarly, friends will not want to receive a generic message from a good friend!
-Although you may want to take time to produce a format for the personalized messages, your virtual assistant can take care of writing some of these and dispatching the emails to the correct addresses.
+Contacting friends, influencers and acquaintances are essential but you should also contact each of these groups in a different manner.
+For example, it is perfectly okay to send mass emails to acquaintances.
+But bloggers and influencers will expect personalized mail at the very least.
+Similarly, friends will not want to receive a generic message from a good friend, so you may want to take time to produce a format for the personalized messages.
+Your virtual assistant can take care of writing some of these and dispatching the emails to the correct addresses.

 Takeaway – Segregate your audience and take a personal approach wherever possible.
 Furthermore, use your personal network to gain momentum and ensure that each backer feels like an important part of the process.